rchillyard/Number/README.md

 Note that the __e__ and __pi__ symbols are, respectively, (in unicode):   \uD835\uDF00 and \uD835\uDED1 (&#xD835;&#xDF00; and &#xD835;&#xDED1;)
 A number must have at least one of either the value or the factor components.
-If no explicit factor is specified, then the number will be a _Scalar_ (an ordinary number).
+If no explicit factor is specified, then the number will be a _PureNumber_ (an ordinary number).
 If you want to get exact trigonometric values, then it's important to specify the factor as pi (or e).

 Number creation